 A2.5.3 Suppression

 A2.5.3.1 Each SG shall identify, to the Director, Questions that may be suppressed because studies have been completed, may no longer be necessary or have been superseded.
-Decisions to delete Questions should take into account the status of telecommunication technology, which may differ from country to country and between Regions.
+Decisions to suppress Questions should take into account the status of telecommunication technology, which may differ from country to country and between Regions.

-A2.5.3.2 The deletion of existing Questions shall follow a two-stage process:
+A2.5.3.2 The suppression of existing Questions shall follow a two-stage process:

-a) agreement to the deletion by an SG if no delegation representing a Member State attending the meeting opposes the deletion;
+a) agreement to the suppression by an SG if no delegation representing a Member State attending the meeting opposes the suppression;

-b) following this agreement to delete, approval by Member States, by consultation, or forward of the relevant proposals to the next RA, with justification for the action.
+b) following this agreement to suppress, approval by Member States, by consultation, or forward of the relevant proposals to the next RA, with justification for the action.

-Approval of the deletion of Questions by consultation shall be undertaken by using the procedures described in § A2.5.2.3.
-The Questions proposed for deletion may be listed in the same Administrative Circular treating draft Questions under these procedures.
+Approval of the suppression of Questions by consultation shall be undertaken by using the procedures described in § A2.5.2.3.
+The Questions proposed for suppression may be listed in the same Administrative Circular treating draft Questions under these procedures.

-A2.6 ITU--R Recommendations
+[Editor’s note: The modifications proposed to maintain consistent terminology across the Resolution specifically using “suppression” and “suppress” instead of “deletion” and delete).]A2.6 ITU--R Recommendations

 A2.6.1 Definition